Megan is a freelance writer and mom of two little girls. She likes to write about topics ranging from parenting to business to gardening.

 Training a Wisteria Cutting Into a Bonsai

 Bonsais are potted versions of otherwise larger plants.
-Both deciduous trees, and evergreens like juniper are made into bonsais.
+Both deciduous trees and evergreens like juniper are made into bonsais.
 They are kept looking like miniature versions of their namesake plant through careful pruning of both the branches and roots.
 When plants are trained into bonsais, their branches and foliage will be miniature, but their flowers will remain actual size.
 Because of this, flowering trees or vines are best if they are kept as larger bonsais.

 Wisterias make beautiful bonsais.
 In the spring, they will display beautiful racemes of seemingly huge purple flowers compared to their miniature foliage and stems.
 To start a wisteria bonsai, take a cutting from young growth just like you would for normal propagation.
 Once it is rooted and begins growing, let the trunk thicken for several months.
-Once it is thick and growing upward, transfer it to a regular bonsai pot with bonsai specific soil.
+Once it is thick and growing upward, transfer it to a regular bonsai pot with bonsai-specific soil.

 To get the vine to grow into a little tree, you will need to carefully prune the bottom 2/3 of the main branch.
 This will encourage the top to produce more lateral growth.
-Once the plant is established, it will need repotted every few years.
+Once the plant is established, it will need to be repotted every few years.
 Only repot it once its roots completely fill the pot it’s in—if you leave it with too much room to grow, it will focus on growing greenery rather than blooming.
 When pruning roots, only prune dead roots if possible.
 Pruning live ones will again encourage more green growth rather than flowering.

 Caring For a Wisteria Bonsai